partnet/seauto/README.md

 Introduction
 ------
-SeAuto is the necessary “merge between” testing automation frameworks and selenium.
-It is the last piece required to start developing automated tests - the glue between the test framework and Selenium.
-This solution allows good practices to be used from the start - such as using Page Object, Selenium's Page Factory, and an intermediate steps layer to create reusable pieces of code.
+SeAuto is the necessary “merge between” testing automation frameworks and Selenium.
+It is the last piece required to start developing automated tests&mdash;the glue between the test framework and Selenium.
+This solution allows good practices to be used from the start&mdash;such as using Page Object, Selenium's Page Factory, and an intermediate steps layer to create reusable pieces of code.
 These ideas have been developed, read, and used over the past several years.

-#### So what does this framework provide?
+#### What does this framework provide?

 * Run against any of the major browsers: Firefox, Internet Explorer, Chrome, PhanomJs, and HTMLUnit
 * Run on Linux, Windows, and possibly Mac